Editing & Proofing

 Before you send your manuscript to an editor, there are some easy ways to reduce the amount of editing time your manuscript will require.
 Simply do as much editing as you can on your own by using these tips.
 Here are some proven techniques that will help you to edit your work before sending it to the pros.

 - It is important to look at what you wrote with “fresh eyes” when you are editing.
-To be sure you are fresh, set your manuscript aside for a day or more before editing.
+Set your manuscript aside for a day or more before editing to be sure you are fresh.

 - Read all the way through, from front to back, to see the flow of your writing and make sure that your story is well organized and your paragraphs transition smoothly.